zweesing/thesis_project_code/README.md

 Program uses ADDA and Optool to calculate opacities for Gaussian random field (GRF) particles.
 A manual will be written later, this is basic usage for now.

+it is easiest to run the program from this directory, as it uses avg_params.dat and the particle directories.
+The relative path to the particle directories can also be changed at the top of my_program.py, if you do want to move things.

 to use, run `python3 my_program.py` with arguments.

 command line options can be shown with -h or --help.